(Updated September 2019)

 Review the practice tips to determine next steps for obtaining privileges in your hospital:

 If a regulatory impediment or uncertainty about implementing this privilege exists (as shown on our updated map), work with your affiliate policy leaders and the Policy Initiatives and Advocacy team to identify strategies for taking advantage of the new rule.

-The Centers of Medicare and Medicaid Services (CMS) pre-published a final rule on May 7, 2014 finalizing a proposed rule change that would, among other things, "Save hospitals significant resources by permitting registered dietitians to order patient diets independently, which they are trained to do, without requiring the supervision or approval of a physician or other practitioner.
+The Centers of Medicare and Medicaid Services pre-published a final rule (effective July 11, 2014) that would "Save hospitals significant resources by permitting registered dietitians and other qualified nutrition professionals to order patient diets independently, which they are trained to do, without requiring the supervision or approval of a physician or other practitioner.
 This frees up time for physicians and other practitioners to care for patients."
 According to CMS in the final rule, "[t]he addition of ordering privileges enhances the ability that RDNs already have to provide timely, cost-effective, and evidence-based nutrition services as the recognized nutrition experts on a hospital interdisciplinary team."
-It is important to note this change only applies to RDNs privileged by the hospital in which they work and that the rule is not effective until July 11, 2014.
+This change only applies to RDNs privileged by the hospital in which they work.

 As CMS previously noted, "Our intent in revising the provision was to provide the flexibility that hospitals need under federal law to maximize their medical staff opportunities for all practitioners, but within the regulatory boundaries of their State licensing and scope-of-practice laws.
 We believe that the greater flexibility for hospitals and medical staffs to enlist the services of non-physician practitioners to carry out the patient care duties for which they are trained and licensed will allow them to meet the needs of their patients most efficiently and effectively."